3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 <br />

 ### `animate()`
- You can accomplish a lot of the CSS animation code from above using `animate()`.
+ You can accomplish a lot of the CSS animation code from above using [animate()](https://www.w3schools.com/jquery/jquery_animate.asp).
+The jQuery animate() method is used to create custom animations.

+**Syntax**
+`$(selector).animate({params},speed,callback);`
+    - params- required params parameter defines the CSS properties to be animated
+    - speed- speed parameter specifies the duration of the effect.
+        - slow
+        - fast
+        - milliseconds
+    - callback parameter is a function to be executed after the animation completes

 Here is an example:

 1. html: